eladser/portfolio/README.md

 - **Framer Motion** - For powerful animation capabilities
 - **Lucide** - For beautiful icons
 - **GitHub** - For free hosting and excellent developer tools
+- **ASP.NET Core Team** - For the incredible framework that powers my debugging tools
+- **Laravel Team** - For Telescope inspiration for the Debug Dashboard
 - **Open Source Community** - For inspiration and resources

 ---